visionmedia/masteringnode/chapters/modules.md

             .replace(/::/g, 'exports.');
     };

-Next we have to "register" the extension to assign out compiler.
-As previously mentioned our compiler lives at _./compiler/extended.js_ so we are requiring it in, and passing the `compile()` method to `require.registerExtension()` which simply expects a function accepting a string, and returning a string of JavaScript.
+Next we have to "register" the extension to assign our compiler.
+As previously mentioned, our compiler lives at _./compiler/extended.js_; so we are requiring it, passing the `compile()` method to `require.registerExtension()` (which simply expects a function accepting a string), and returning a string of JavaScript.

     require.registerExtension('.ejs', require('./compiler/extended').compile);